Stirling-Tools/Stirling-Tools.github.io/docs/Processor/Processor.md

 | [Review](./Review.md) | Investigate and resolve failed runs. |
 | [Integrations](./Integrations.md) | Save connections to external services. |

 [Processing folders](./Processing-Folders.md) let you attach a workflow directly to a folder in the file library.
-Users, API keys, audit logs, and billing are under [Settings](./API-Keys-and-Audit.md).

 ## How a workflow runs